Blue Team Training for Your SOC Analyst Team

 What is the difference to our Cyber Defense pathway?

 Our Cyber Defense pathway provides an overview of defensive domains, including threat emulation and malware analysis.
 Our SOC Level 1 pathway has been constructed to contain a wider pool of topics in a structured format angled towards SOC Analyst careers specifically.
 This is a deeper dive into blue team content.

 Getting the Most Out of TryHackMe

 TryHackMe offers over 560 training labs to your team in the most accessible format in the industry.
-There are a few tips and tricks to ensure you get the most out of training for your team.
+There are a few tips and tricks to ensure you get the most out of blue team security training for your team.

 Strategise from the top down